 Temporary closures and restrictions on fishing methods recognise and provide for tangata whenua:

 Temporary closures apply to everyone.
 A fishery can close for up to 2 years.

 Anyone can request a temporary closure but the legislation was designed for customary use.
 To be approved, a temporary closure must be supported by tangata whenua.

 Sections 186A and 186B of the Fisheries Act outline the process for establishing a temporary closure.

 The tangata kaitiaki/tiaki of a mātaitai reserve may recommend bylaws that restrict or ban the taking of fisheries resources from all or part of that reserve.
-Recommendations are consulted on with the public and stakeholders, and must be approved by the Minister of Fisheries.
+Recommendations are consulted on with the public and stakeholders, and must be approved by the Minister of Oceans and Fisheries.

 Bylaws can cover:

 - species of fish, seaweed, or aquatic life that may be taken